QM/EFP calculations using BioEFP and FlexEFP

 Fragmentation of the EFP region

 Now we need to prepare EFP fragments for our system.
-In EFP region we have already created .g96 file containing atoms belonging to the EFP region.
+In EFP region we have already created a .g96 file containing atoms belonging to the EFP region.
 Here we will split polypeptide chains and other large residues into EFP fragments.

 Splitting protein into EFP fragments

-PDB residues are divided like this:
+Visually, PDB residues are divided like this:

 _images/pdb_67_col.bmp